-It is hoped that voting members will serve for a minimum of two years and should be allowed to serve longer if so selected by their constituency, in order to preserve valuable expertise amongst the Committee members.
+It is hoped that voting members will serve for a minimum of two (2) years and should be allowed to serve longer if so selected by their constituency, in order to preserve valuable expertise amongst the Committee members.
 In order to develop curriculum expertise amongst all faculty members, it is important to bring new members onto the Committee within any two-year cycle.

-The term of office for the position of Curriculum Chair is two years.
+The term of office for the position of Curriculum Chair is two (2) years.
 The Chair may serve for more than one term, and may serve consecutive terms.
+There is no term limit.